jennyslu/beam_summit/README.md

 }
 results = session.run(fetch_tensors, feed_dict)
 ```

+Because we have a sequence model that is returning a prediction for every day, we need to chose the correct index.
+This is where `last_valid_day` comes in.
+Although this is not completely necessary in our setup, if we were predicting T+1 at every T, then the sequence indexing would be more crucial and having a "marker" in the data of which "current" index to us is quite helpful.

 ### 5. Save results to BigQuery
 Not demonstrated here since not all participants are assumed to have GCP set up but sample code for how to write results to BigQuery can be seen.